 Live Programming

-Lastly, one of the key advantages of cable TV is that it provides you with access to live broadcasts, which in this day and age refers to sports.
+Lastly, one of the key advantages of cable TV is that it provides you with access to live broadcasts, which refers mainly to sports in this day and age.

-There are of course other ways to watch live sports, such as streaming online (but this is illegal) and signing up for a cable alternative such as YouTube TV.
-But most people find that cable is still the best if you're most interested in watching live sports with your cable subscription, as it's where you can get ESPN and its supporting networks.
+Of course, there are other ways to watch live sports, such as streaming online (but this is illegal) and signing up for a cable alternative such as YouTube TV.
+Most people find that cable is still the best if you're most interested in watching live sports, as it's where you can get ESPN and its supporting networks.

 How to Save Money on Your Cable Bill

 If you do decide to stick with cable, that doesn't mean you must pay more money.
-There are plenty of ways for you to find savings and reduce your monthly bill without having to downgrade your service.
+There are plenty of ways to find savings and reduce your monthly bill without downgrading your service.

 Take Advantage of Promotional Offers

-To attract new customers, most companies make use of promotional pricing, which means you get access to special deals when you sign up for the first time.
+To attract new customers, most companies use promotional pricing, which means you get access to special deals when you sign up for the first time.

-Unfortunately, what most companies also do is raise the price when your promotional period ends, which usually happens after one or two years.
+Unfortunately, most companies also raise the price when your promotional period ends, which usually happens after one or two years.

 Another option is to go ahead and change.
 Switching companies is a pain, but if you time it right, you won't be without service, and you can save money by changing companies and making use of introductory promotions that keep costs low.